Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Process synchronization/Process Synchronization intro.md

 ##### Timing and order control:
 * Synchronization mechanism also enable timing and order control in concurrent processes or threads.
-* Example, Barriers can be used to ensure that group of processes or threa
+* Example, Barriers can be used to ensure that group of processes or threads reaches particular point in their execution before processing.